Pricing Blog

 Track scheduled tasks via heartbeat pings.
 Define expected intervals (hourly, daily, weekly, custom cron), set grace periods, and get alerted when jobs fail silently.
 Perfect for backups, data syncs, and critical automation.

-Comprehensive Cron Job Monitoring
+Cron Job Monitoring Features

 Flexible Schedules